Back to LiftMaster Guides

 Quick Solutions

-Realign sensor eyes to steady signal
+Realign the sensor eyes until the signal is steady

-Shield sensors from direct sunlight
+Shield the sensors from direct sunlight

 Clean both sensor lenses thoroughly

-Inspect low-voltage sensor wiring
+Inspect the low-voltage sensor wiring for damage

-Relearn close force and travel limits
+Relearn the close force and travel limits

-Lubricate track to reduce resistance
+Lubricate the track to reduce resistance

 Still having issues?
 This is usually the deeper cause below.